ishan-akhouri/SAT-Solver/README.md

-# Advanced SAT Solver with DPLL, CDCL, and Incremental Solving
+# Advanced SAT Solver with DPLL, CDCL, Incremental Solving, and Portfolio Parallelism

-A C++ implementation of modern SAT solving algorithms for Boolean satisfiability problems, featuring DPLL with VSIDS, a full CDCL implementation with non-chronological backtracking, and a state-of-the-art incremental SAT solver with sophisticated clause database management.
+A C++ implementation of modern SAT solving algorithms for Boolean satisfiability problems, featuring DPLL with VSIDS, a full CDCL implementation with non-chronological backtracking, a state-of-the-art incremental SAT solver with sophisticated clause database management, and a parallel portfolio-based approach for handling challenging instances.

 ## Overview

 This SAT solver efficiently determines whether a given Boolean formula in conjunctive normal form (CNF) is satisfiable.
-The implementation includes three major solving approaches:
+The implementation includes four major solving approaches:

 1. **DPLL Algorithm with VSIDS**: The classic Davis–Putnam–Logemann–Loveland algorithm enhanced with Variable State Independent Decaying Sum heuristic
 2. **CDCL with Non-Chronological Backtracking**: A modern Conflict-Driven Clause Learning implementation that significantly outperforms DPLL on complex problems
 3. **Incremental CDCL Solver**: A sophisticated incremental solver with reference-counted clause database management, optimized for solving sequences of related formulas efficiently
+4. **Portfolio-based Parallel Solver**: A multi-configuration parallel approach that runs diverse solver instances simultaneously to tackle hard problems efficiently

 ## Features